JuanPoumian/Strategic-Analysis/README.md

-# Stock Analysis and Visualization
+# Strategic Analysis of Equity Investment Performance: A Comparative Study of Passive and Active Strategies

 ![image](https://user-images.githubusercontent.com/114705723/235526593-e7961a19-00e7-4384-999b-b79ece18e80c.png)

-This project analyzes and visualizes historical stock data in the U.S. for a selection of companies and indices, providing insights into various stock market indicators and measures.
+The objective of this project is to analyze and compare the performance of various investment strategies applied to a selection of U.S. equities and indices.
+The project involves retrieving historical stock data for selected tickers, calculating a range of technical indicators, and developing both passive (Buy-and-Hold) and active (technical indicator-based) investment strategies.
+The performance of these strategies will be assessed over multiple investment horizons, and their returns and associated risk will be statistically analyzed and visually represented.
+This comprehensive study aims to provide insights into the efficacy of different investment strategies in the context of the selected stocks, fostering a deeper understanding of strategic decision-making in equity investments.

 ## Features